MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-debug-channel-ngrok.md

 ## Create an Azure registration resource

 You will need to create a Bot Channels Registration to register your local bot with Azure so that your local bot can be connected to any supported channel.
+If you already have an Azure registration resource, you can skip to the [run ngrok](#run-ngrok) section.

 ### Create a Bot Channels Registration